HISTORY

 The “Hungarian Society of Textile Technology and Science” was admitted as a full member in 1968.

 In 1972, in order to extend the Federation activities, two new bodies were created in addition to the Delegate Council: the Management Committee (comprising the President, two vice Presidents, the Treasurer and the Secretary) and the Board, composed of the Management Committee with the Presidents of all full member associations.
-In the same year, in appreciation of his great services rendered to IFATCC during his 20 years’ activities as Secretary, Mr. Max Peter was appointed first Honorary Member of the Federation.
+In the same year, in appreciation of his great services rendered to IFATCC during his 20 years of activities as Secretary, Mr. Max Peter was appointed the first Honorary Member of the Federation.

 The “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) withdrew from IFATCC in 1978.
 On the other hand, there were three new admissions in these years: